 The Early Years Program supports families and caregivers with children ages 0-6 years old through a variety of drop-in groups throughout the week which focus on friendship, nutrition, child development, parenting information, language and cultural teachings.
 The Early Years program works closely with Elders and Knowledge Keepers to blend culture with parenting strategies and to connect children and their caregivers to culture, tradition and community.

 Monday’s 11:00 - 1:00

 A weekly group where in a relaxed family atmosphere, the Coordinator, Elders and a Knowledge Keeper provides contemporary and traditional parenting information and enjoy a healthy meal together.

-Eating In Balance
+Eating in Balance

 Is a weekly gathering which through the teachings of Elders, art, stories and songs families have the opportunity to experience and celebrate language, culture and oral traditions together.
+Light lunch provided.

 Enhanced Eating in Balance